 4. When oil starts to solidify it will form a ring on the side of the glass.
 This is when you need to start combining the oil and water.
 At this stage you need to work quickly or the oil/wax will solidify in the jug.

 5. Remove the rosewater from the boiler and start beating in the oil mixture (I use an electric whisk; it is easier to manipulate the cream and easier to clean).
-Start adding the oil in a steady stream and keep beating.
+Start adding the oil in a steady stream and keep beating (in this recipe I have added the oil to the rosewater, but you can add the rosewater to the oil if you like).
 At this stage it may look as if it is not going to combine, but as long as both rosewater and oil are about the same temperature (which they would be if you followed method!) it will happen.
 Keep beating.
 The mixture may look a little greasy which is normal.
 Just continue until it starts to thicken up and the cream lightens.

 How to make your cream maintain a good shelf life